Kremlin: Putin to seek guarantees over Ukraine from Biden

 The Kremlin has voiced concern that Ukraine may use force to reclaim control of the rebel east.
 And adding to the tensions, the head of a Russian-backed, self-proclaimed separatist republic in eastern Ukraine said Thursday that he could turn to Moscow for military assistance if the region faced a Ukrainian attack.

 Reznikov said Ukraine wouldn't do anything to provoke Russia but is prepared to respond in case of an attack.
-"Ukraine is most interested in political and diplomatic resolution," the defence minister said.
+"Ukraine is most interested in political and diplomatic resolution," the defense minister said.

+He said that Ukraine will launch construction this month of two naval bases with British assistance -- one in Ochakiv on the Black Sea and another one in Berdyansk on the Sea of Azov.

+"The development of the navy and the missile program are among our priorities," he said.